jflorian/doubledog-systemd/README.md

 ##### `packages`
 An array of package names needed for the systemd installation.
 The default should be correct for supported platforms.

+#### systemd::daemon class

+This class manages the systemd daemon.
+Due to the nature of systemd being the init process (PID 1), there is very little to manage here.
+This chiefly exists to serve as an event notification target so that the systemd daemon can reload its configuration when needed.

 ### Defined types